-Projects that – disturb one or more acres of soil or whose projects disturb less than one acre but are part of larger common development plan that disturbs one or more acres – are required to obtain coverage under the General Permit for Discharges of Storm Water Associated with Construction Activity, Construction General Permit Order 2009-0009-DWQ.
-(See External Link below.)
+Projects that disturb one or more acres of soil or those projects that disturb less than one acre but are part of a larger common development plan that disturbs one or more acres are required to obtain coverage under the General Permit for Discharges of Storm Water Associated with Construction Activity, Construction General Permit Order 2009-0009-DWQ.
+(See External Links below.)

 The SWPPP must list:

 Section A of Construction General Permit describes what must be contained in a SWPPP.

 This Stormwater Volume Reduction Spreadsheet can help calculate the amount of stormwater a property will generate.
 This spreadsheet can also be used as a tool to reduce stormwater runoff.